Azure-Samples/azure-ml-federated-learning/docs/tutorials/vertical-fl.md

 This tutorial will guide you through steps required to set-up VFL experiments and point out important parts of the code.
 We target MNIST (written number recognition) and [CCFRAUD (financial tabular data)](../real-world-examples/ccfraud.md) examples in order to showcase versatility of the solution in regards to type of the data.
 All of the examples here make use of mean aggregation and assumption is that the host owns only labels while features are equally distributed among the contributors.

 ## Infrastructure
 First step towards successfully running VFL example is to provision an infrastructure.
-In order to do so, please navigate to [quickstart](../quickstart.md) and use single-button deployment for vnet infrastructure deployment.
+In order to do so, please navigate to [quickstart](../quickstart.md) and use **single-button deployment for vnet infrastructure deployment**.
 This is necessary in order for nodes to be able to communicate.

 ## Install the required dependencies